AmasaDelano/dw-srd-offline/src/markdown/06_08_Wizard.md

 *Level 3, Evocation*

 You evoke a mighty ball of flame that envelops your target and everyone nearby, inflicting 2d6 damage which ignores armor.

+---

+“Nearby” depends on context; a few paces or so in an open space, considerably more in an enclosed room.
+Be careful\!.

 #### Mimic